Local MAP Sampling for Diffusion Models: Related work

 Recent advances in conditional generation have led to breakthroughs in text-to-image synthesis, semantic editing, and domain-specific applications such as image-to-image translation and controlled signal reconstruction \citep{song2023loss, ye2024tfg, skreta2025feynman, singhal2025general, zheng2023guided}.
 These methods have been especially impactful in solving inverse problems, including image restoration and scientific reconstruction tasks \citep{wang2022zero, zheng2025inversebench}.
 A wide range of approaches have been developed, spanning linear projection methods \citep{wang2022zero, kawar2022denoising, zhang2025measurement, dou2024diffusion}, Monte Carlo sampling \citep{wu2023practical, phillips2024particle}, variational inference \citep{feng2023score, mardani2023variational, janati2024divide}, and optimization-based strategies \citep{song2023solving, zhu2023denoising, li2024decoupled, wang2024dmplug, alkhouri2024sitcom, he2023manifold}.

 Among these, Diffusion Posterior Sampling (DPS) and its variants \citep{zhang2025improving, chung2022diffusion, song2023loss, yu2023freedom, rout2024beyond, yang2024guidance, bansal2023universal, boys2023tweedie, song2023pseudoinverse, ho2022classifier} have gained wide adoption due to their strong empirical performance and interpretability, as they directly sample from the posterior distribution $p(x_0 \mid y)$.
-More recently, attention has shifted toward maximum a posteriori (MAP) estimation with diffusion priors. \citet{xu2025rethinking} argued that DPS is in fact more consistent with the principle of MAP estimation rather than true posterior sampling, although their proposed sampling algorithm differs from ours.
-Finally, \citet{gutha2025inverse} proposed sampling from the global MAP solution, $\arg \max p(x_0 \mid y)$, though their approach is largely restricted to linear inverse problems.
+More recently, attention has shifted toward maximum a posteriori (MAP) estimation with diffusion priors. \rebuttal{DMAP \citep{xu2025rethinking} is the closest related work to ours: it also interprets diffusion inverse-problem solvers through a MAP perspective and proposes local MAP-style updates along the diffusion trajectory.
+LMAPS follows this line of work, but poses the local MAP problem directly in clean-signal space, analyzes its relation to DPS, and connects the resulting objective to TMPD and optimization-based methods through the covariance approximation and objective reformulation.} Finally, \citet{gutha2025inverse} proposed sampling from the global MAP solution, $\arg \max p(x_0 \mid y)$, though their approach is largely restricted to linear inverse problems.